Sagnac/Zernike.jl/README.md

 In addition, the `Zernike.Superposition(W)` and `Zernike.Product(W)` constructors (where `W` is a `Vector{Wavefront}`) serve as direct methods for creating composite functions which group evaluate a specified expansion set when an updated set of coefficients is not required.

+Product expansion of radial polynomials can be achieved by passing an azimuthal index and a coefficient vector associated with a sequence of radial polynomials `{Rₙ}` to the `Wavefront{RadialPolynomial}` constructor and then multiplying with the ⋆ (`\star`) operator yielding a new series in radial polynomials.
+This MMT quadrature approach is based on a paper by [Cadiot et al. (2024)](https://arxiv.org/abs/2411.18361).

 ## Derivatives

 `Zernike.derivatives(Z::Polynomial, order::Int = 1)` computes the nth order partial derivatives of `Z(ρ, θ)` and returns the two-tuple (`∂Z/∂ρ`, `∂Z/∂θ`) containing the `Derivative` types.